mircealungu/mircea/thoughtstream.md

 Most will not remember twenty distinct principles from Marcus Aurelius.
 In fact many will probably not even finish the meditations.
 I know I tried multiple times.

 But everybody can remember twenty essential stories.
+And in between my first and last attempts at reading the meditations fully, i finished dozens of novels fiber times as large.
 This is why, culture is built on stories.

 **May 3**